 Although students across Texas and in Region 7 receive education about the dangers of alcohol and other drugs, complete data collection is still needed.
-From the Brazos Valley Council on Alcohol and Substance Abuse (BVCASA), 1310 students receive education about the danger of alcohol and other drugs.
+From the Brazos Valley Council on Alcohol and Substance Abuse (BVCASA), 1310 students receive education about the danger of alcohol and other drugs in 2016 and approximately 14,770 students were invlovled in a prevention program across the 30 counties in 2016.
 All of these students are from Education Service Center 6.
 Further data collection and inquiry is needed to identify more students receiving education.